kubernetes-analysis/kubernetes-analysis/blog.md

 Those release notes are parsed by [dedicated Release Engineering Tools like `krel`][52] during the release creation process and will be part of the various [CHANGELOG.md][53] files and the [Release Notes Website][54].
-That seems like a lot of magic, but in the end the quality of the overall release notes is much higher, because they’re easy to edit and the PR reviewers can ensure that we only document real user-facing changes and nothing else.
+That seems like a lot of magic, but in the end, the quality of the overall release notes is much higher because they’re easy to edit, and the PR reviewers can ensure that we only document real user-facing changes and nothing else.

 [52]: https://github.com/kubernetes/release#tools